 As far as public etiquette goes, there are a few general rules to keep in mind when disposing of your incontinence products.
 There are also a few tips and tricks to help make proper disposal easy, no matter where you are.
 Whether you’re traveling, at the office, shopping, or at a restaurant, with these tools and tips, you’ll be able to dispose of incontinence products easily and discreetly.

-3 Tips for Proper Disposal
+Tips for Proper Disposal of Incontinence Pads

 The best tip for proper, easy disposal of incontinence products is to find products that are easy to change.
 Look for protective underwear that can be torn from the sides as well as slipped on and off.
 This will make it easier to dispose of if you’re in a public restroom or smaller than normal restroom.

-If you’re looking for underwear that slips on and off or tears at the sides, try our Premium Maximum Absorbency Underwear.
+If you’re looking for underwear that slips on and off or tears at the sides, try Maximum Absorbency Underwear.
 Made to move up to four cups of liquid away from your body while locking in odor and preventing leaks, these are designed for easy, seamless disposal no matter where you are.

 If you have stress incontinence or overflow incontinence, you may tend to have smaller leaks, and you may not need as many cups of liquid protection, try Bladder Control Pads.
 With up to two cups of liquid protection, these disposable pads are easily removed and replaced for convenience, discretion, and ease.